History of Russia: Alexander I and victory over Napoleon

 By the time of her death in 1796, Catherine's expansionist policy had made Russia a major European power.
 Alexander I continued this policy, wresting Finland from the weakened kingdom of Sweden in 1809 and Bessarabia from the Ottomans in 1812.
-His key advisor was Adam Jerzy Czartoryski.
+His key advisor was a Polish nobleman Adam Jerzy Czartoryski.

 After Russian armies liberated allied Georgia from Persian occupation in 1802, they clashed with Persia over control and consolidation over Georgia, as well as the Iranian territories that comprise modern-day Azerbaijan and Dagestan.
 They also became involved in the Caucasian War against the Caucasian Imamate and Circassia.
 In 1813, the war with Persia concluded with a Russian victory, forcing Qajar Iran to cede swaths of its territories in the Caucasus to Russia, which drastically increased its territory in the region.
 To the south-west, Russia tried to expand at the expense of the Ottoman Empire, using Georgia at its base for the Caucasus and Anatolian front.

 In European policy, Alexander I switched Russia back and forth four times in 1804–1812 from neutral peacemaker to anti-Napoleon to an ally of Napoleon, winding up in 1812 as Napoleon's enemy.
 In 1805, he joined Britain in the War of the Third Coalition against Napoleon, but after the massive defeat at the Battle of Austerlitz he switched and formed an alliance with Napoleon by the Treaty of Tilsit (1807) and joined Napoleon's Continental System.
 He fought a small-scale naval war against Britain, 1807–1812.

-He and Napoleon could never agree, especially about Poland, and the alliance collapsed by 1810.
+The alliance collapsed by 1810.
 Russia's economy had been hurt by Napoleon's Continental System, which cut off trade with Britain.
-As Esdaile notes, "Implicit in the idea of a Russian Poland was, of course, a war against Napoleon."
+As Esdaile notes, "Implicit in the idea of a Russian Poland was, of course, a war against Napoleon".
 Schroeder says Poland was the root cause of the conflict but Russia's refusal to support the Continental System was also a factor.